daniel8lopes/omnia3/docs/pages/omnia3/omnia3_workflowtutorial.md

 folder: omnia3
 ---

+## 1. Introduction

+OMNIA's Worflow Tutorial enhances your experience on OMNIA Platform 3.0, combining advanced elements and features from previous Tutorials with your daily workflow tools.

 ## 2. Prerequisites

 This tutorial assumes that you have created a OMNIA tenant, and are logged in as a user with modeling privileges to this tenant.